Tushar-bioinfo/learning-bioinformatics/_posts/2025-08-12-Perceptron-playground.md

 ---

 ## What’s Next?
-In the next post, I’ll extend this to **multi-layer perceptrons** and show how just one hidden layer can solve XOR and other non-linear problems.
+In the next post, I’ll explore some other new learnings — building on today’s perceptron insights and diving deeper into my ML/DL journey.

 **Full notebook:** [Perceptron Playground on GitHub](#)